-The user must be aware that the TAP controller clock can only operate at a frequency up to 20 MHz, while the SRAM clock operates more than an order of magnitude faster.
+The TAP controller clock can only operate at a frequency up to 20 MHz, while the SRAM clock operates more than an order of magnitude faster.
 Because there is a large difference in the clock frequencies, it is possible that during the Capture-DR state, an input or output undergoes a transition.
 The TAP may then try to capture a signal while in transition (metastable state).
 This does not harm the device, but there is no guarantee as to the value that is captured.
 Repeatable results may not be possible.